 - Find a local market-seller who will open one in front of you and bag it, saving on frustration and cut fingers.
 Or buy some ready-packed from your supermarket.

-- Bang around 200g into a blender along with a large (peeled) banana.
+- Bang around 200g into a blender along with a large (peeled) banana or two.

 - Add a teaspoonful of fresh, grated ginger with a teaspoonful of cinnamon to mask the taste.